 What If I Can’t Afford to Fill My Freezer?

 The good news is you don’t have to spend a fortune on food to fill your freezer.
 Filling your freezer can mean adding non-food items.
 Empty plastic bottles filled with water will do the trick, as will freezer bags filled with ice cubes.
 Styrofoam packing blocks will also do just the job – and it’s a good way to recycle this otherwise unrecyclable material.

 If you are filling your freezer with non-food items, then my top tip is to keep your frozen food near the front of your freezer, so it’s easy to hand.
 Having to rummage through your freezer, past styrofoam, and water bottles to find your food, will quickly negate any energy-saving benefits.
 The key to maximum energy efficiency with your freezer is to get in and out as quickly as possible.

 A handy bonus is that if your freezer is filled with frozen water bottles, then if you have a power-cut it will take much longer for your food to defrost.

 I’d also recommend defrosting your freezer on a regular basis, for maximum efficiency.
 You might be able to save up to £200 a year!

 A Word On Fridges

 Fridges are slightly different beasts.
-If you pack your fridge too tightly then you’ll over-work your fridge, using much more energy that you need to.
+If you pack your fridge too tightly then you’ll over-work your fridge, using much more energy than you need to.
 Your food will cool too much, and perhaps even freeze.
 Trust me, nobody wants frozen lettuce.
-Other food might not cool enough, and nobody wants a tummy bug either.
+Other food might not be cool enough, and nobody wants a tummy bug either.
 Especially not frozen lettuce and a tummy bug at the same time!
 So make so you don’t overpack your fridge and that air can circulate easily.